EBVcube/EBVCube-format/README.md

 | ebv_cube | _FillValue | internal netCDF attribute | netCDF Convention, CF |No|-|
 | ebv_cube | _ChunkSizes | internal netCDF attribute | netCDF Convention |No|-|

-### 2.4 Entity Attributes
+### 2.4 Entity attributes
-The entity variable is an auxiliary coordinate variable and stores all entity names as a character array.
+The entity variable is an [auxiliary coordinate variable](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#labels) and stores all entity names as a character array.
+The *ebv_entity_\** attributes are also included in the JSON files.

 |Level |Attribute|Comment|Convention|User Input|Mandatory|
 | --- |  --- | --- | --- |--- | --- |